peno64/service.subtitles.localsubtitle/README.md

-# LocalSubtitle
+# service.subtitles.localsubtitle

-kodi addon to add a local subtitle to a video
+kodi addon to add a local subtitle to a video and since version 1.6.0 also dual subtitles.

 This addon is a kodi subtitle addon to apply a local subtitle to the current playing video.
 Kodi has its own possibility to load a local subtitle (via Browse for subtitle...) but that sometimes does not work (hanging) and that is why this addon was created.